 - Pinch of salt

 - 1/2 cup sugar

-- Preheat oven to 400 degrees F. Line a muffin pan with 10 (cupcake)paper cups.
-Or you can use 12 for smaller.
-In a large bowl, sift together the flour, baking powder, salt and sugar.
+- Preheat oven to 400 degrees F. Line a muffin pan with 6-8 paper cups or you can grease the muffin pan with some shortening.

-- In another bowl, using a hand held electric mixer, whip eggs one at a time.
-With mixer on medium, mix in the oil, vanilla and orange zest.
+- In another bowl, using a hand held electric mixer, whip eggs.
+With mixer on medium, mix in the oil, vanilla, milk and orange zest.
+Mix in the sugar.

 If you would like to prepare the mantecadas topped with the candied orange peel, follow the instructions to the point up to where you fill the paper cups.
-Then to each one, you will add a tablespoon od candied orange peel and a sprinkle of granulated sugar.
+Then to each one, you will add a tablespoon of candied orange peel.
 Bake as directed.